 Breaches of planning control include:

-• Unauthorised engineering operations, such as raising of ground levels or earth bunds
+- Unauthorised engineering operations, such as creation of earth bunds

 What isn’t a breach of planning control?

 - Obstruction of a highway or public right of way